-Prerequisites: DHM majors or declared DHM Minors or by permission of instructor, DHM 1433 and ECON 1113 or ECON 2103, all with a minimum grade of "C."
+Prerequisites: DHM majors or by permission of instructor, DHM 1433 and experience in digital markets.

+ECON 1113 or ECON 2103, all with a minimum grade of "C."

 Description: Study and application of retail merchandising in a virtual format.
-Emphasis on retail strategies and their impact on consumer experience in digital markets.
+Emphasis on retail strategies and their impact on consumer